mpirotaiswilton-IW/Info-Fetcher-Microservice-Observable/README.md

 ##### Kong Container

-Using a web browser of choice, head to <http://localhost:8002/>.
+Using a web browser of your choosing, head to <http://localhost:8002/>.
 You should have accessed the Kong Manager GUI web page.

+##### Prometheus

+Using a web browser of your choosing, head to <http://localhost:9090/>.
+You should be directed to a Prometheus web page.
+If you head to <http://localhost:9090/targets/>, you should see 2 targets listed, each with one job with a state of `UP`:

+* `prometheus`
+* `spring-actuator`

+##### Grafana

+Using a web browser of your choosing, head to <http://localhost:3000/>.
+You should be directed to a Grafana login page.
+The default crededntials are as follows:

+* Email or Password: `admin`
+* Password: `admin`

+After logging in, you will be prompted to change the log in password.
+While this step can be skipped, it is highly recommended to do so for increased security.
+After this, you will be redirected the Grafana container's home page.

 #### Cleaning up Exited Containers

 At this point, there are 2 container which are no longer running: `kong-migration` and `service-init`.
 These containers have only ran to initialize and populate the Kong API gateway.
 To remove these exited containers, run the following command in a seperate CLI window:

 ```
 docker container prune -f
 ```